Republicanism in the United Kingdom: 20th-century republicanism

-In 1923, at the Labour Party's annual conference, two motions were proposed, supported by Ernest Thurtle and Emrys Hughes.
+In 1923, at the annual Labour Party Conference, two motions were proposed, supported by Ernest Thurtle and Emrys Hughes.
 The first was "that the Royal Family is no longer a necessary party of the British constitution", and the second was "that the hereditary principle in the British Constitution be abolished".
 George Lansbury responded that, although he too was a republican, he regarded the issue of the monarchy as a "distraction" from more important issues.
 Lansbury added that he believed the "social revolution" would eventually remove the monarchy peacefully in the future.
 Both of the motions were overwhelmingly defeated.
 Following this event, most of the Labour Party moved away from advocating republican views.

-In 1936, following the abdication of Edward VIII, MP James Maxton proposed a "republican amendment" to the Abdication Bill, which would have established a Republic in Britain.
+Following the abdication of Edward VIII in 1936, MP James Maxton proposed a "republican amendment" to the Abdication Bill, which would have established a Republic in Britain.
 Maxton argued that while the monarchy had benefited Britain in the past, it had now "outlived its usefulness".
 Five MPs voted to support the bill, including Alfred Salter.
-However the bill was defeated by 403 votes.

-Willie Hamilton, a republican Scottish Labour MP who served from 1950 to 1987, was known for his outspoken anti-royal views.
-He discussed these at length in his 1975 book My Queen and I.
+However, the bill was defeated by 403 votes.
+It was not until 1937 that the first British polling company was established, but questions about retaining the monarchy do not appear to have been asked by any such organisation until some years later.

+As noted by Roger Mortimore, "the oldest continuing trend series on the straight-choice, monarchy-or-republic, question began only in 1993."
+He adds, "it seems not to have been until 1966 that any client took the plunge by commissioning a poll directly measuring support for the monarchy."
+According to Mortimore, this "was commissioned for a Panorama programme to mark Prince Charles's eighteenth birthday, and the poll found that 'about a sixth of the British people think they would like to see the monarchy abolished'.
+Three Gallup polls in the early and mid-1970s showed support for the status quo significantly higher than this, although they may have tilted the balance in the monarchy's favour by stating the alternative as 'a President, as they have in America and some European countries' at a period when the public standing of the American presidency in Britain cannot have been at its highest."